Model-Free Robust Average-Reward Reinforcement Learning with Sample Complexity Analysis: Robust Halpern Iteration (RHI)

-Since it is sufficient to find an arbitrary solution to \eqref{eq:prox eq}, inspired by previous studies of non-robust AMDPs \citep{zhang2021finite,lee2025near}, we instead consider the embedded equation in the quotient space w.r.t. identical vectors.
+Noting that the span semi-norm is invariant to constant shifts, and inspired by previous studies of non-robust AMDPs \citep{zhang2021finite,lee2025near}, we instead consider the embedded equation in the quotient space w.r.t. identical vectors.
 Namely, we define a relation between two vectors $v,w\in\mathbb{R}^{SA}$: $v\sim w$ if $v-w=ce$ for some $c$, which can be directly verified to be an equivalence relation.
-We thus construct the quotient space $E\triangleq \mathbb{R}^{SA}/\sim$, and the embedded equation of \eqref{eq:prox eq} on $E$ becomes:
+We thus construct the quotient space $E\triangleq \mathbb{R}^{SA}/\sim$, and the embedded equation of \eqref{eq:prox eq} on $E$ becomes $[\mathcal{T}_\cp(Q)]=[Q]$ , where $[\cdot]$ { denotes the equivalence class of } $\cdot$.

-So far, we have shown that solving a robust AMDP is equivalent to solving the equation \eqref{eq: eq prox} in the quotient space $E$.
-Notably, this equation only contains one variable and has a much easier structure.
+\textbf{Contraction-free analysis.} The second challenge is that the robust Bellman operator $\mathcal{T}_\cp$ is generally not a contraction, but rather only a non-expansion, even in the quotient space $E$.
+Under the irreducible setting, the contraction is derived under some semi-norm, based on which convergence guarantee and complexity are further obtained \cite{xu2025efficient,xu2025finite}.
+However, these studies heavily rely on the contraction, and the resulting sample complexity inevitably depends on the unknown contraction coefficient $\gamma$ (see \Cref{table:comparison_table}), leading to a sub-optimal complexity.

-However, in contrast to the discounted operator, the robust Bellman operator $\mathcal{T}_\cp$ is not a contraction but only a non-expansion, even in the quotient space $E$.
-This invalidates the previous approaches for the discounted setting, which utilize the Banach-Picard iteration to find the unique fixed point of the discounted contracted operator.
-To address this issue and find a solution to the non-expansion equation \eqref{eq:prox eq}, we adopt the Halpern iteration \citep{halpern_fixed_1967} from the stochastic approximation area.
-Namely, to solve an equation $x=T(x)$ for a non-expansion operator $x$, the Halpern iteration recursively updates the algorithms through $x^{k+1}=(1-\beta_{k+1})x^0+\beta_{k+1}T(x^k)$, which is a convex combination between $T(x^k)$ and the initialization $x^0$.
+To address this issue and develop a contraction-free analysis, we adopt the Halpern iteration \citep{halpern_fixed_1967} from the stochastic approximation area.
+Specifically, to solve an equation $x=T(x)$ for a non-expansion operator $T$, the Halpern iteration recursively updates the algorithms through $x_{k+1}=(1-\beta_{k+1})x_0+\beta_{k+1}T(x_k)$, which is a convex combination between $T(x_k)$ and the initialization $x_0$.
 Halpern iteration has been studied in optimization areas \citep{halpern_fixed_1967,sabach2017first,lieder_convergence_2021,park2022exact,contreras2023optimal} and more recently in non-robust RL \citep{lee2025near,lee2025optimal}.